Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Introduction

-The condition \cref{eq:energy_hp} is actually very mild.
-As we are going to detail in \cref{rmk:geometric_energy}, it is always fulfilled on manifolds that are merely $\CS^0$-asymptotically flat, provided a suitable Ricci lower bound is also satisfied. $\CS^1$-Asymptotically Flat Riemannian manifolds are also fulfilling condition \cref{eq:energy_hp} for $1<p\leq 2$, as proved in \cref{prop:gradientdecay}.
-This latter class of manifolds is particularly natural in the framework of Mathematical General Relativity, as the works of Bartnik \cite{bartnik_massasymptoticallyflatmanifold_1986} and Chru\'sciel \cite{chrusciel_boundaryconditionsspatialinfinity_1986} showed that the $\ADM$ mass is well defined on $\CS^1_\tau$-Asymptotically Flat Riemannian manifolds, with $\tau >1/2$.
-In fact, our second main result shows that on $\CS^1_\tau$-Asymptotically Flat Riemannian $3$-manifolds with nonnegative scalar curvature the $p$-Isocapacitary masses do coincide with the $\ADM$ mass for any $1 \leq p \leq 2$.
-This fact was previously known only for $p = 2$ and only for harmonically flat manifolds, as proven by Jauregui in the insightful paper \cite{jauregui_admmasscapacityvolumedeficit_2020} see Corollary 8 there.
+The condition~\eqref{eq:energy_hp} is actually very mild.
+As we are going to detail in Remark~\ref{rmk:geometric_energy}, it is always fulfilled on manifolds that are merely $\CS^0$-asymptotically flat, provided a suitable Ricci lower bound is also satisfied. $\CS^1$-asymptotically flat Riemannian manifolds are also fulfilling condition~\eqref{eq:energy_hp} for $1<p\leq 2$, as proved in Lemma~\ref{prop:gradientdecay}.
+This latter class of manifolds is particularly natural in the framework of mathematical general relativity, as the works of Bartnik~\cite{bartnik_massasymptoticallyflatmanifold_1986} and Chru\'sciel~\cite{chrusciel_boundaryconditionsspatialinfinity_1986} showed that the $\ADM$ mass is well defined on $\CS^1_\tau$-asymptotically flat Riemannian manifolds, with $\tau >1/2$.
+In fact, our second main result shows that on $\CS^1_\tau$-asymptotically Flat Riemannian $3$-manifolds with nonnegative scalar curvature the $p$-isocapacitary masses do coincide with the $\ADM$ mass for any $1 \leq p \leq 2$.
+This fact was previously known only for $p = 2$ and only for harmonically flat manifolds, as proven by Jauregui in the insightful paper~\cite[Corollary~8]{jauregui_admmasscapacityvolumedeficit_2020}.
+Most of the authors assume that the scalar curvature belongs to $L^1(M)$ in the definition of the $\ADM$ mass so that the latter is not only a geometric invariant but also a finite number.
+Here, we do not assume any integrability of the scalar curvature, hence, our $\ADM$ mass is not finite a priori.
+The statement below, can be understood in the sense that all masses are infinite as soon as one of them is, and they all coincide with one another as soon as one of them is finite.